-- I. The tax-free status of this Award is under current legislation.
+- I. The tax-free status of this Scholarship is under current legislation.
 The University of Auckland cannot guarantee this tax-free outcome. - II.
-New Zealand Permanent Residents have been granted a Permanent Resident Visa by Immigration New Zealand.
-For more information visit https://www.immigration.govt.nz/new-zealand-visas/already-have-a-visa/becoming-a-permanent-resident - III.
 The most recent qualifying programme is defined as the most recently completed programme of study that qualifies the applicant for entry to the masters programme for which they are applying.
 Where the qualifying programme is a conjoint programme the GPA/GPE will be calculated over the relevant component of the conjoint programme.
 The maximum approved exchange or transfer credit that can be excluded from the GPA/GPE calculation for the qualifying programme is 60 points.
-Where a bridging programme, including a Transitional Certificate, Graduate Diploma or Certificate of Proficiency, is required to qualify the applicant for entry to the postgraduate programme for which they are applying or are currently enrolled, the qualifying programme is the bridging programme and the most recently completed prior programme. - IV.
+Where a bridging programme, including a Transitional Certificate, Graduate Diploma or Certificate of Proficiency, is required to qualify the applicant for entry to the postgraduate programme for which they are applying or are currently enrolled, the qualifying programme is the bridging programme and the most recently completed prior programme. - III.
 Payments under the terms of this Award remain tax-free as long as they are used for the payment of costs associated with an awardee's programme of study and/or to assist the awardee with living costs while studying.
-Failure to comply with this regulation will result in the termination of the Award. - V. Awardees will be required to comply with the regulations for the Award and must notify the Scholarships Office of any change in their enrolment or funding status.
+Failure to comply with this regulation will result in the termination of the Award. - IV.
+Awardees will be required to comply with the regulations for the Award and must notify the Scholarships Office of any change in their enrolment or funding status.
 Waipapa Taumata Rau, University of Auckland may, in the event that it can be established that an awardee is not complying with these regulations, terminate the Award and require repayment of the funds received from the date of the breach.